LetMeR00t/TA-thehive-cortex/docs/alert_actions_and_adaptive_response.md

 ```

 > Please note that the field "all_ip" is used to build the title but will not be taking into account by the script as it's not a relevant field (not a custom field nor an observable or a reserved named field for TheHive).
 However, the option to append the results was selected and a table will be added to the description containing this information.

+> You'll notice the usage of composite fields (using colons) in this example.
+This is used to add more information about the observables.

 Output: